wayne1116/LeetCode/README.md

 # [LeetCode](https://leetcode.com/)
-This project contains my solutions for LeetCode with Java.
+This project contains my solutions for LeetCode with C, C++ and Java.

 ### - Algorithm